OogieSec/OogieSec/README.md

 ## 💻Hello, Welcome to my GitHub Profile
 <a href="https://www.linkedin.com/in/eric-haley1/"> <img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I'm Eric, bringing over two decades of hands-on experience in IT, with a strong focus on cybersecurity, systems management, and technology innovation.
+I'm Eric, bringing with me over two decades of hands-on experience in IT, with a strong focus on cybersecurity, systems management, and technology innovation.

 ## 💡Objective
 As a cybersecurity enthusiast and practitioner, my goal is to contribute to a safer digital world by sharing practical tools, insightful research, and real-world attack & defense simulations.
 This GitHub serves as a portfolio of my projects in areas such as penetration testing, malware analysis, threat intelligence, and secure coding.
 I'm passionate about continuous learning and collaboration to strengthen the security community.